beeware/beeware/docs/tutorial/tutorial-5/android.rst

 downloads a Java JDK, and the Android SDK.
 File sizes and download times can be considerable; this may take a while (10 minutes or longer, depending on the speed of your Internet connection).
 When the download has completed, you will be prompted to accept Google's Android SDK license.
+Be sure to enter `y` at the prompt to review and accept the necessary the license agreements.

 Once this completes, we'll have a ``build\helloworld\android\gradle`` directory in our project, which will contain